klzchz/klzchz/README.md

 ## 🙋‍♂️ About Me

-I’m passionate about solving complex problems and delivering real-world solutions.
-With a strong foundation in full-stack development, I’ve worked with Vue.js, Node.js, PHP (Laravel), Angular, React, and more.
-I also enjoy coding in Go (Golang) and Python for building APIs, services, and automation scripts.
+I’m committed to building efficient, scalable solutions that solve real problems.
+With over 7 years in full-stack development, I’ve worked across a wide range of technologies — Vue.js, Node.js, PHP (Laravel), Angular, React — and I also enjoy using Go (Golang) and Python for APIs, services, and automation.
+My work spans from high-traffic systems to complex integrations, always with a focus on performance and maintainability.

-In My free Time:
-Outside coding?
-You might find me watching anime, geeking out over reggaeton, or trying to be productive with a Coca-Cola in hand 🥤
+Outside of coding, I’m dedicated to training, keeping a sharp mind and healthy body, and staying consistent with my goals.
+Whether I’m refining my fitness, exploring new tech, or traveling, I approach everything with the same discipline and curiosity.

 ---